Archive for the ‘accessing cues’ Category

 – Differences people search for other options and often don`t agree.

 The make full clauses.
 Voice has many intonation patterns and makes them excited about something unknown and new.
 This type will faster go to the place he hasn`t been yet.
 Makes a few characteristic gesture or faces – when he knows something and doesn`t like the picture, will smash or move it with his hand and instantly produce another one which suits him.
 He easily gets excited, most so-called hyperactive kids have this MP.
 If you have such a parter, make sure you differ ways of delivering the servive or product – his constant search for the unknown is crucial.
-A lot of ID and many pictures appearing and disappearing till he likes the idea, plants the image in one place and immediately makes it bigger.
+A lot of ID and many pictures appearing and disappearing till he likes the idea, plants the image in one place and immediately makes it bigger. - Must, should, want Absolutely fascinating set.
+Deals above all with motivation – important stuff.
+I bet you don`t like things you have to do, feel guilty when you don`t do something you should and do most of what you want to do.

 – Must bases on obligation.
 Is connected with stick and moving away from motivation, thus has similar characteristics.
 Do you like obligations?
 Do you like when someone tells you what to do?
 Must is deeply rooted and anchored to our childhood experiences, must was in school and at home.
 Parents used it and made even a chain anchor, firstly giving us obligatory tasks (clean your room) and later what we wanted (go and play ball).
 The thing a person gets when they do something they have to do is a relief. that they don`t have to do it anymore.
 Polish Catholic Church doesn`t understand that and tells people that they have to do things they should do – and people don`t, since they don`t like the feeling.
 Maybe because if we have to, then freedom of choice is taken away.